The State of Women in Tech 2020

-6. Encourage the Younger Generations.
+6. Encourage Younger Generations

 “I would categorize ‘women in tech’ as a work in progress,” says Welson-Rossman.
 “While there has been much progress made over the last 10 years, like companies understanding that diverse teams are an asset, the total amount of women in the field is growing at a less than ideal pace.
-This is definitely a marathon, not a sprint, but it’s important that we all do our part to accelerate the pace of change.
-At TechGirlz we see a number of small wins that show we’re headed in the right direction.
+This is definitely a marathon, not a sprint, but we all must do our part to accelerate the pace of change.
+At TechGirlz, we see a number of small wins that show we’re headed in the right direction.
 That change needs to start in the primary and secondary schools to help institutionalize the idea of women in the workplace and in our culture.”